kempniu/evmapy/README.rst

 Configuration
 -------------

-Event maps are read from JSON files.
-You can generate an example configuration file automatically using the ``--generate DEVICE`` command line option.
+Configuration is stored in JSON files.
+You can generate one automatically using the ``--generate DEVICE`` command line option.
 Each configuration file is a representation of an object with the following properties:

 - *axes*: list of input device axes *evmapy* will monitor, each of which must have exactly 2 actions assigned: